xcube-dev/xcube-cds/README.md

    ```

    It's also possible to have the rendering done by a bot as part of the pull
-   request, but this doesn't seem to work very reliably in practice.
+   request, but this may fail if it doesn't have the necessary permissions.

-3. Clone the repository locally and create a new branch.
-The name of the branch
-   is not strictly prescribed, but it's sensible to choose an informative
-   name like `update_0_5_3`.

 4. Update `recipe/meta.yaml` for the new version.
 Mainly this will involve the
    following steps: